ZanePerrinSmith/photobooth/README.md

 customer’s order is eligible to win, and then if they in fact won the free prints.

 ### Implementation
-Prize winners are selected based off the listed criteria
+Prize winners are selected based off the listed criteria.
 - They purchased only 1 PhotoPackage with quantity of 1
 - The PhotoPackage purhcased has not generated a prize in the last hour
 - They pass "dice roll" to see if they are the lucky winner

 Prize tracking is tracked by the luckEnabled column on each PhotoPackage.
-Every hour at the top of the hour all PhotoPackage's have their luckEnabled set to true
+Every hour at the top of the hour all PhotoPackage's have their luckEnabled set to true.

 ### Test
 #### DB Test